jurek-a/aai2025-refs/README.md

 1. Schaum - probability review
    - Some worked out exercises videos are in an iOS or Android app from the publishers [schaums.com](https://www.mheducation.com/highered/campaigns/schaums-outlines.html) - the book is under Mathematics section, the videos of 2-3 worked exercies per chapter for c 1-7, then 1 per 8-10, but none for 11
    - Chapter 11 is a summary of Bayesian methods
-   - Basic probability and statistics summary in a concise form, don't expect answers to the "why" questions - it is 100 years of stats theory foundametals summarized on 400 pages.
+   - Basic probability and statistics summary in a concise form, don't expect answers to the "why" questions - it is 100 years of stats theory foundametals summarized in 400 pages.
 Good as a reference.
 Lots of exercises, but there is no literature / references section.

 2. Murphy - PML
    - downloadable book pdf